 If your situation involves legal issues, you probably need the services of a forensic psychologist.

 Discuss this with your lawyer.
 Or discuss it with us.
-We are both Members of the APS College of Forensic Psychologists and are endorsed by the Psychology Board of Australia to practise Forensic Psychology.
-We provide a range of services in the field of Forensic Psychology, in accordance with the rules for expert witnesses when appropriate, including:
+Dr Morris is a Fellow of the APS College of Forensic Psychologists and is endorsed by the Psychology Board of Australia to practise Forensic Psychology.
+She provides a range of services in the field of Forensic Psychology, in accordance with the rules for expert witnesses when appropriate, including:

 - Pre-trial assessments and reports, especially in criminal matters.